Repeat Input Field in Fluent Forms

 - Required: Determine whether the fields could be empty or not when the user submits your form by choosing the appropriate option from here.

 The Advanced customizations available for the Repeat input field are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

 - Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
 To get a better understanding of Conditional Logic, read this.

-- Max Repeat Inputs: Users can provide the max number of rows the user can fill up for this repeat field.
-Keep blank/0 for unlimited numbers
+- Max Repeat Inputs: Users can provide the max number of rows the user can fill up for this repeated field.
+Keep blank/0 for unlimited numbers.

 - Save the form when the customization is done.